RickyRacz/Assignment2Authentication2/README.md

 # Assignment2Authentication2
-Run the following commands in the terminal npm install npm install mongodb npm install mongoose
+To run this code locally, do the following commands in the terminal. npm install npm install mongodb npm install mongoose